Walk: Scolty sunset

 |[View towards Clachnaben (left) and Mount Battock (centre) from Scolty summit]|

-Scolty's heathery slopes rise above woodland across the river from Banchory, topped with a 20 metre tower commemorating General William Burnett who fought alongside the Duke of Wellington in the Napoleonic Wars.
-Though the hill itself is only 300 metres high, slopes drop away on three sides towards the River Dee and Water of Feugh to give excellent views towards Clachnaben, Mount Battock, Morven and the Hill of Fare alongside other local summits.
+Scolty's heathery slopes rise above woodland across the river from Banchory, topped with a 20 metre-high tower commemorating General William Burnett who fought alongside the Duke of Wellington in the Napoleonic Wars.
+Though the hill itself is only 300 metres high, slopes drop away on 3 sides towards the River Dee and Water of Feugh to give excellent views towards Clachnaben, Mount Battock, Morven and the Hill of Fare alongside other local summits.
 The Forestry Commission owns part of the hill but their waymarked trails don't reach the top - fortunately there are plenty of other paths, including the circular option below.

 |[There are good views over Banchory and Deeside from most of the route]|

 Length: 3 km / 2 miles